stamparm/maltrail/README.md

 ## Quick start

-The following set of commands should get your Maltrail **Sensor** up and running (out of the box with default settings monitoring interface "any"):
+The following set of commands should get your Maltrail **Sensor** up and running (out of the box with default settings and monitoring interface "any"):

 ```
 git clone git@github.com:stamparm/maltrail.git